 If present, this property controls the display size of particles.

 Stores the type identifier of each particle.
-This determines the particle display size and color unless the Radius or Color property are present.
+This also determines the display size and color if the Radius or Color property are not present.

 Stores the unique ID of each particle.
-This is used by some modifiers to track particles over time if the storage order of particles changes between simulation frames.
+This information will be used by some modifiers to track particles over time even if the storage order changes.

-Stores the selection state of particles (1 for selected particles; 0 otherwise).
+Stores the current selection state of particles (1 for selected particles; 0 otherwise).